pkking/quick-mirror-openeuler/README.rst

 set the list of modules to mirror as well.

-The client downloads the master file list for each module, generates lists of new and updated files, deletes files and directories which no longer exist on the server, and passes one combined list to rsync via --files-from.
+The client downloads the master file list for each module, generates lists of new and updated files, plus those with changed sizes or checksums and passes one combined list to rsync via --files-from.
 Because all modules are copied together, hardlinks between modules will be copied as hardlinks.
 Files and directories which no longer exist on the server are deleted after the copy has completed, similar to the ``--delete-delay`` option to ``rsync``.

 The speed improvements can be extraordinary.
 Just the "receiving file list" phase of a mirror of ``fedora-buffet`` can take over ten hours and places a huge load on the host from which you're downloading.
 With this script it takes six seconds.

+The client preserves file timestamps, but does not preserve directory timestamps in all situations.

 Installation
 ------------